hakimel/reveal.js/arduino_hacking.md

 - Being ADC the **EXTRA** bits you want
   * Hardware gives 10 but you needs 12 bits; ADC = 2
 - Take and sum the samples with a total of power(4, ADC)
-- Shift the sum to the left by ADC
+- Shift the sum to the right by ADC
 - It's slow but some times worth the effort

 --